 ‘Identifying Trends’ is the theme of this year’s TravelDaily Conference in Shanghai, of which Datalex is a proud sponsor.
 The event will explore how the travel industry can look beyond the noise of the digital travel landscape to see what emerging trends, products and technologies will help them to make accurate predictions and identify the next ‘big opportunity’.

 Running with this theme, Datalex’s Head of APAC Chris Guo will be speaking on the panel ‘New Retail, Another Battlefield’.
 Retail is a key concept for airlines on the digital transformation journey.
 This panel will ask the questions, what will airlines be like in the new retail era, and what will be the next trends in aviation retailing.

 This discussion will be of interest to airlines at any stage of their travel retail journey.
 Whether they are an innovator or a laggard, airlines that identify the need to create their own niche through the retail offering will always be keen to learn how best to leverage technology, data or machine learning to improve the offer.
 As well as increasing revenue by improving the offer, these tools work best when they work together to establish that ‘frictionless customer experience’ that IATA espouses.
 Create this, and you have created the pathway to personalisation that will incubate future and sustainable customer loyalty.

 The TravelDaily Conference and Digital Travel Show takes place 27-29 August at the Shanghai International Convention Centre.
-Click here to register.
-Use code C002 to get a 10% discount.
+Click here to contact us and arrange a meeting with Datalex at the conference.